cloudposse/.github/CONTRIBUTING.md

 This is because we are then able to use the length of the list as the conditional subject, rather than the value itself.

-If you hit this case, define the variable using a list of the type you need, with the default `[]`.
+If you hit this case, define the variable using a list of the type you need, with the default `[]` and `nullable = false`.
 Add a validation condition to prohibit more than 1 element in the list.

 #### Examples: